Windows, Mac OS X & GNU/Linux.

 DIN is a standalone application.

 If you want to use DIN for free, use the GNU/Linux version.
 Although the GNU/Linux version lags behind Windows and Mac OS X versions, the Bezier curve technology and the instruments available are the same.
-More importantly, you can find out how DIN works by reading its code and even modify the code to make it do what you want it to do.
+More importantly, you can find out how DIN works by reading its code and even modify the code to make it do what you want.
 You cannot do this with DIN on Windows or Mac OS X.

 On Mac OS X, download and open the DIN Is Noise disk image.
 Drag the DIN Is Noise application to your Applications folder and double click on the DIN Is Noise application to start DIN.